MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-successfully-quoting.md

   echo %myVariable%
   ```

   Cmd.exe is the only script language in our examples that allow embedded quotes that are the same as the string wrapper.
 However, also note that Cmd.exe returns the outer quotation marks.
-Bash and PowerShell do not.
+Bash and PowerShell don't.

   ```output
   "my value with ' ' single quotes"